simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Aug 15-Aug 17 2025
+Radio Blackout Forecast for Aug 18-Aug 20 2025

-              Aug 15        Aug 16        Aug 17
+              Aug 18        Aug 19        Aug 20
-R1-R2           35%           30%           30%
+R1-R2           15%           15%           15%
-R3 or greater    5%            5%            5%
+R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 15-17 Aug.
+Rationale: There is a slight chance for isolated R1-R2 (Minor-Moderate) radio blackouts over 18-20 Aug.

 ```